 Title I Statement

-Crestwood Elementary School is a Title I Targeted Assistance School with a goal to improve teaching and learning in order to enable participating students to meet the academic standards that all students are expected to master.
+Crestwood Elementary School participates in a School-Wide Title 1 program with a goal to improve teaching and learning in order to enable participating students to meet the academic standards that all students are expected to master.
 This goal is met through the following:

 - Planning for Title 1 services is incorporated into the school improvement plan

-- Using effective research and evidenced based instructional strategies
+- Using effective research and evidence-based instructional strategies

 - Coordinating with and supporting the regular educational program